dstepe/number-facts/readme.md

 After the Repository is working, we can declare the interface as a dependency to the NumberFactFinder and wire the YAML backed implementation into the container in the AppServiceProvider.
 This requires providing a Repository implementation while testing the NumberFactFinder class and we opt to use a mock to prevent dependency on the YAML data.
 (Review tag 0.4.3 for details.)

+ ## Using an External Service

+ Starting Tag 0.4.3

+ The YAML backed Repository helped us discover and isolate the fetching of actual number fact data.
+The next step is to implement a REST backed Repository and use the real numbefacts.com API.
+We will use the popular GuzzleHttp library to perform REST requests.
+We do not want to rely on the external service while testing, but GuzzleHttp provides some useful testing features for us to use.
+Our first attempt at the REST Repository seems to go well, though we're only using mock responses for now (tag 0.5.0).